| || |

 Signature fonts (30 USD) and logos.
 Also vendor of over 13,000 fonts.
 Outfit run out of Knoxville, TN by "The Fontchicks".
 [Google]

 Foundry, est. 2006, by Kyle Jones, a graphic designer from Brentwood, TN.
-Their fonts include Milkman (2006, comic book lettering), a perky all-caps sans display face with comic book overtones, discussed here (2006).
-Another comic book face is here.
+Their fonts include Milkman (2006, comic book lettering), a perky all-caps sans display typeface with comic book overtones, discussed here (2006).
+Another comic book typeface is here.
 And even his fifties-style connected script face (2006) has comic book written all over it.
-Still in the same style is this connected script face (2007) and this advertising face called WIP (2007, an angular script face).
+Still in the same style is this connected script face (2007) and this advertising typeface called WIP (2007, an angular script face).
 Ampersand (2010) has just that, a collection of ampersands.

 Typefaces from 2012 include Kaufie (a sans) and Chunks (an angular typeface).